Answers

 presidency & McCain presidency?"

-The greatest difference between an Obama Presidency and a McCain Presidency will
+The greatest difference between an Obama presidency and a McCain presidency

-be their impact on the US Supreme Court.
+most likely will be their impact on the supreme court (see

-If even 2 among the U.S. Supreme Court Justices Stevens (88 years old), Ginsburg
+If even two among the Supreme Court Justices Stevens (88 years old), Ginsburg

 (75), Breyer (70), and Souter (69) retire over the next 4-8 years, a McCain